-- The Northern Contaminants Program has monitored fish for mercury and other contaminants since 1993 in both lakes Laberge and Kusawa in order to advise fish consumption levels. - This study is long-term so annual sampling is projected for well into the future. - The data on mercury concentrations are adjusted for the fish length in order to be able to compare fish.
-This helps to account for age and body mass differences. - The samples include trout.
+The Northern Contaminants Program has monitored fish for mercury and other contaminants since 1993 in lake trout from both Lake Laberge and Kusawa.
+This study is long-term, so annual sampling is projected well into the future.
+The data on mercury concentrations are adjusted for fish length to validly compare lakes and years.
+This accounts for differences in age among the fish.